fabriziodemaria/mindweekly.app/README.md

 ## Contact

-For questions or support, contact: fabrizio.f.demaria@gmail.com
+For questions or support: fabrizio.f.demaria@gmail.com